 You can see that Gilbert’s exit of the preceding right-hand bend was a bit wide, which put him on a ‘bad’ line for the entry of the approaching left-hander.
 At 4 seconds in, his fate was already sealed.
 It’s too late.
 That is how quickly things unfold at speeds in the 40 to 50 mph range.
 At second 5 of the clip, notice how Gilbert is entering the offending left bend much too early and too shallow.
 This is disastrous as it put him way out, off line and subsequently over the wall.
 It didn’t help that he ‘fixated’ on the wall and impending doom.
 Though much to his credit, he minimized the impact and crash by scrubbing off some speed with rear wheel steering.

-The crash played itself out as a classic ‘wide and early‘ exit due to being too fast in his corner entry speed and initiating too early of a corner turn-in or entry point- not only in the offending corner, BUT also the previous corner.
+The crash played itself out as a classic ‘wide and early‘ exit due to being too fast in his corner entry speed (it appears that he did not ‘set’ his corner entry speed, using trail or light initial braking) and he made too early of a corner turn-in or entry point- not only in the offending corner, BUT also the previous corner.
 In this particular case, Gilbert was navigating multiple corners in succession.
 This is where ‘Line Building’ becomes very crucial.
 The offending corner posed two challenges; the first was that the corner is ‘blind’ on entry.
 Meaning a rider is unable to see the exit.
 The second issue is that corner is slightly decreasing in its radius.